Different Parts of Your Roof

 Underlayment options are varied but often asphalt and felt paper materials are used as another moisture barrier and protective sealant when installing shingled roofs.
 The valleys of roofs (where two portions of the roof meet in a low point) are usually sealed with an adhesive asphaltic underlayment, often referred to as weather guard.

 The decking on a home is often 4×8 plywood.
 Each house can have different dimensions of thickness, depending upon how it was originally built.
 When installing a new shingle system, we inspect the decking for any damage, often caused by moisture and leaking of the previous system.
-The best course of action is to remove (by way of cutting out) any damaged plywood and replacing it with new material.
+The best course of action is to remove (by way of cutting out) any damaged plywood and replace it with new material.

 Insulation and Support

+The insulation and support are “inside” of the home and are referred to as the truss system or “bones” of the home (which can also be systems other than trusses) and the insulation provides a barrier against the cold and heat.
 These systems are below the shingles, underlayment, and decking.
-The insulation and support are “inside” of the home and are referred to as the truss system or “bones” of the home (which can also be systems other than trusses) and the insulation to provide an R-value barrier against the cold and heat.
-Remember, in Maryland, the weather changes constantly, and an appropriate R-value of insulation is essential to maintain a healthy home and not stress out the other systems, such as the HVAC.

 As a professional roofing contractor in Bel Air, we encourage homeowners to inspect their attics if it is safe for them to do so, at least once a year to spot leaks and issues before they grow into anything more serious.

 Over time, water can do a lot of damage to a home, and the solutions are often based on remembering a simple principle: water flows downhill.
-Ensure the foundation of your home, where the soil or substrate meets the home, is sloped away from the home.
-This will help make sure water flows from the roof, into the gutter, through the downspout, across the properly graded yard, and to an eventual drainage system or body of water.
+Ensure the foundation of your home, where the soil or substrate meets the home, is sloped away from the house.
+This will ensure water flows from the roof, into the gutter, through the downspout, across the properly graded yard, and to an eventual drainage system or body of water.

-Tar Heel Construction Inspects Roofs (410) 638-7021
+Call Tar Heel Construction Inspects Roofs (410) 638-7021

 We take great pride in serving the local Harford County and Baltimore County Communities with their roofing needs.
 We have over 15 years of experience in the trade and would love to speak with you.
 Call us today for a free estimate.